6.1 Lab Goals

 6.4.4 Time Series Plot

-Let’s make a basic plot exploring how the top 5 categories of 311 requests change over times (by week).
+Let’s make a basic plot exploring how the top 5 categories of 311 requests change over times (by week) by using the tidied data df_den_311_top_tidy.

 # viz: time series